Powered wheelchair guide

 - relieving pressure

 - increasing bone density

 - enhancing the ability to socialise and interact.

 Lay to stand

 This function helps a powerchair user who is unable to move from sitting to standing.
-It is very useful for someone who has not stood for a long time, especially as the process can be closely controlled.
-Individuals with blood pressure issues can also benefit from changing position and once standing, all the other associated advantages are then available.
+It is beneficial for someone who has not stood for a long time, especially as the process can be closely controlled.
+Individuals with blood pressure issues can also benefit from changing position, and once standing, all the other associated advantages are then available.

-Permobil powerchairs, for instance, are supplied with several programmable positions that are ‘remembered’ by the product.
-This means the powered wheelchairs can be configured to move between pre-programmed seating positions such as seated, rest and pressure relief for personalised comfort.
-Standing functions, if applicable, are also programmable so both provide preferred positions without having to micro-adjust every time.
+Permobil powerchairs, the F5 Corpus powerchair, offer several programmable positions ‘remembered’ by the product.
+This means they are configurable to move between pre-programmed seating positions such as seated, rest and pressure relief for personalised comfort, selectable by the user throughout the day.
+Standing functions, if applicable, such as on the Permobil F5 VS, are also programmable, so both provide a wider range of optimal seating positions unique to the user without having to micro-adjust every time.